-Policy PN3 Brixton
+PN3 Brixton

-Brixton's role as a distinctive major multicultural and diverse town centre will be safeguarded and promoted through careful and sensitive regeneration, recognising its local heritage and historic built environment, with a specific focus on different character areas, and supporting economic, social and environmental sustainable development.
+Brixton's role as a distinctive, multicultural and diverse major town centre will be safeguarded and promoted through careful and sensitive regeneration, recognising its local distinctiveness and historic built environment, and supporting economic, social and environmental sustainable development.
+A key objective of the Brixton Economic Action Plan is to develop a broader and more resilient local economy.